-Components of Final Grade: Posting of discussion questions and responses, participation in every class discussion, and performance as panelists constitute 50% of the grade (100 out of 200 points).
+Components of Final Grade: Posting of discussion questions and responses (50 points), and participation in every class discussion (50 points) constitute 50% of the grade (100 out of 200 points).
 The research paper plus the oral presentation make up the other 50% (100 points; 80 pts paper, 20 pts presentation).
-The gradebook is "closed" at the due date for the research paper.
+The gradebook is "closed" on the University-assigned final exam date.